 Reflect on skills and experience gained over their degree for the purposes of writing an effective CV

+Within this context it is possible to explore many of the current evidence and debates concerning the processes of change in complex societies including: social organisation and religion, the environment, the emergence of agrarian economies and villages, technological advancement, literacy and increasing urbanisation, culminating in the emergence of cities, of the state and of class societies.
 Recently the way in which we understand these processes has begun to change in the light of new archaeological evidence and applied scientific methods.
 We will explore the history of archaeology in the region and critical perspectives of current syntheses of prehistoric societies based upon comparative analysis of a variety of case studies and evidence, both within this geographic arena, and across a wider global context.
 Each lecture of this module will introduce key case studies to explore the various themes and issues related to understanding the subtle complexities and processes of change in these Late Prehistoric societies.
-This will form the basis for thinking about new directions and research questions
+This will form the basis for thinking about new directions and research questions.

 |Task||Length||% of module mark|